 - First of all you need to have Git installed.
 If you prefer working in a visual environment, you might also consider installing the Github client (Github for Mac / Github for Windows).
 Git is essential for updating the code, promoting your changes, and seeing what other developers are working on.

-- Next, you need to clone the Mozilla Gaia repository: https://github.com/mozilla-b2g/gaia.
+- Next, you need to fork the Mozilla Gaia repository: https://github.com/mozilla-b2g/gaia.
 After this is done, you should use a terminal to enter the repository (

 cd gaia) and then run the